 Just about anyone with assets can benefit from a revocable living trust, whether they have a large or more moderate estate.
 If you have children and/or grandchildren or have title to assets or property, this is one type of trust you might want to consider.
 A revocable living trust is not a tax-saving vehicle.
 However, certain types of living trusts can be structured to include provisions to help reduce or eliminate estate taxes.
 Irrevocable trusts, on the other hand, may shelter assets from estate taxes.
 This is a very technical area, and you need to obtain the very best advice.
 Our trust professionals are uniquely qualified to work with your legal and/or tax advisor(s) to develop the plan that best meets your needs.
 Since we have full fiduciary powers, we can help you execute that plan by acting as your trustee.

 Individual Retirement Accounts*

 Whether you are considering a career move or looking at retirement, you may need an individual retirement account (IRA) to protect your retirement assets.
-Our trust advisors can help you sort through the options so you may make decisions that are best for you.
-We offer funds, as well as individually managed investment accounts, for IRAs of $20,000 or more.
+Our trust professionals can help sort through the options so you may make decisions that are best for you.
+We offer managed investment accounts for IRAs of $200,000 or more.

 You will benefit from having a personal trust administrator who can answer questions, make investments for you, and establish a tailored portfolio designed to reach your financial goals and maximize your returns.
 Our cost-effective fee is directly related to the overall investment performance.